 Welcome, fellow aviation enthusiast!

 Maybe you’re a seasoned veteran (more on that latter term shortly) or, like me, have been learning from the ground up.
-My medium for doing this has been the 2020 release of Microsoft Flight Simulator.
+My means of doing this was the 2020 release of Microsoft Flight Simulator.
 After reading about its development, not too long before its release that summer, I knew it would be one of the few things in life that would live up to its hype.
 My hunch was only emboldened by chats I had with a couple of pilots I met in my (non-aviation) job.

-Knowing my current PC wouldn’t come close to being able to run the simulator, I made a new purchase, and it was well worth the upgrade.
-I’m purposely running the sim at 90% of its graphical capability, only because I tend to run a few other memory intensive applications while using it, but the quality is still astounding.
-Since then, there have been advances in graphics processing units (GPUs), but my set-up handles the sim admirably.
+Knowing my current PC wouldn’t come close to being able to run the simulator, I made a new purchase, and it worked fine for the first three years.
+In 2023, I upgraded again.
+There have been advances in graphics processing units (GPUs), but my set-up handled the sim admirably.
 (Without getting too technical, the CPU (central processing unit) basically handles the instruments and the autopilot.
 Everything else is done by the GPU.)

-On the Simulator page, I go into detail about what the software has to offer, so I’ll save your eyes here.
+On the Simulator page, I go into detail about what the software has to offer.

 As I continue to learn what can be done in the world of aviation, I want to share the experience with those who are in the same cockpit.
 My hope is to rekindle the passion of veterans who would like to relive their careers in a much more relaxed manner.
 I’ve already taken (virtually, that is) my 90-year-old neighbor to one of his former Army stomping grounds.
 He was based at Nellis Air Force Base in Nevada in the 1950s, and his comments on returning there can be read on the Testimonials page.
 Although Vets will be my focus, all are welcome to come onboard.